-What Does The Institutional Ownership Tell Us About Western Digital?
+What Does The Institutional Ownership Tell Us About Western Areas?

-As you can see, institutional investors own 87% of Western Digital.
+We can see that Western Areas does have institutional investors; and they hold 50% of the stock.
 This implies the analysts working for those institutions have looked at the stock and they like it.
 But just like anyone else, they could be wrong.
-When multiple institutions own a stock, there’s always a risk that they are in a ‘crowded trade’.
+When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
-You can see Western Digital’s historic earnings and revenue, below, but keep in mind there’s always more to the story.
+You can see Western Areas's historic earnings and revenue, below, but keep in mind there's always more to the story.

 Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
-Western Digital is not owned by hedge funds.
-There are a reasonable number of analysts covering the stock, so it might be useful to find out their aggregate view on the future.
+Hedge funds don't have many shares in Western Areas.
+Quite a few analysts cover the stock, so you could look into forecast growth quite easily.